nodkz/relay-northwind-app/README.md

 - supplier

+### About server-side (GraphQL + MongoDB)
+[GraphQL server source code](https://github.com/nodkz/graphql-compose-examples/tree/master/examples/northwind) (graphql-compose inside).
+Also you may find all data in JSON and CSV formats for your needs.

 ### Thanks to
 - [@shayden](https://github.com/shayden) for the csv dump.
 - [@tmcnab](https://github.com/tmcnab/northwind-mongo) that converted it to MongoDB.
 - [@leisenstein](https://github.com/leisenstein/northwind-mongo) that clean up a CSV data.

+### License
+MIT